Innospec: Products

-In Personal Care, the company makes a range of high performance surfactants, emollients and silicone formulations.
+In Personal Care, the company makes a range of surfactants, emollients and silicone formulations.

 Criminal activities

 In 2007 US authorities alerted the UK SFO to Innospec's activities which had come to their attention via a UN committee and a complaint filed with SEC involving their Iraqi agents and former company executives.

 On March 10, 2010, Innospec pled guilty in the U.S. to a 12-count indictment for defrauding the United Nations using kickbacks under the UN Oil for Food Program (OFFP) and making bribe payments to officials in Iraqi Oil Ministry.
 In addition, the company further admitted to violating the U.S. embargo against Cuba, by previously selling chemicals to Cuban industrial plants.
 In a 2010 investigation by The Guardian and Guardian Films, published in June, Innospec, while trading as company Octel, was revealed to have been bribing officials in Iraq and Indonesia with millions of dollars in order to continue using TEL as a fuel additive.
 TEL causes brain damage in children through elevated lead levels.
 The investigations resulted in the convictions of four executives, three of whom were sentenced to prison.
 The company negotiated a global settlement, although this was condemned by Lord Justice Thomas of the UK during sentencing.

 In October 2014 the convictions of Miltiades Papachristos, a sales executive in the Pacific region, and Dennis Kerrison, a former CEO, for conspiracy to corrupt were upheld against appeals.
 The other two execs had pled guilty.
 One of the executives, David Turner, received a suspended sentence for testifying against the other executives.
 The company was released from its Monitor supervision and successfully completed its parole period in early 2015.